protectwise/troika/packages/troika-three-text/README.md

 Default: `0`

-#### `onlyBorderThickness`

-If `onlyBorderThickness` is greater than zero it will render only the edge of the font **and of the outline**. values are specified as either an absolute number in local units, or as a percentage string e.g. `"12%"` which is treated as a percentage of the `fontSize`.

-Default: `0`

 #### `overflowWrap`

 Defines how text wraps if the `whiteSpace` property is `'normal'`.
 Can be either `'normal'` to break at whitespace characters, or `'break-word'` to allow breaking within words.